 Margaret was a simple lady.
-Very difficult childhood, sickly, and then when she was about seventeen or eighteen, she joined a convent.
+Very difficult childhood, sickly, and then when she was about twenty-four, she joined a convent.
 It was the Sisters of the Visitation.

 When I was a boy in Brooklyn, we used to have the Sisters of Visitation.
 They were the ones who didn’t teach at schools, but they went around looking for poor people to help.
 And they were very valuable for our parish, St Teresa’s.

 Now Margaret, she took her life very simply, very humbly.
 She was almost overlooked.
 Except she had something within her heart, something fiery and fierce.

 And while she was polite and careful and did everything that was wanted in the convent, there was something within her heart that suddenly sprang forth and people began to realise that she had a special gift.